bodzaital/f1-graphics-css/README.md

 The flags are automatically downloaded from flagcdn.com.
 The proportions and the visible parts, and effects are different than those on the world feed.
 For available flags, see https://flagcdn.com/en/codes.json.

-There's a bug where the glow/sheen effect to the left of the flag are missing — this will be fixed later.

 ## Comparison

 TV broadcast graphics: